Useful info

 What to Expect in Class

 Towards the end of your class, your teacher will start to wind you down as you prepare for the best part, relaxation.
 All the previous poses are designed to stretch, twist, turn and soften your body and allow you to rest and be still as you lie on your mat.
 You may find this strange at first, bear with it, soften or close your eyes and look towards your breath, be guided by your teacher as you truly let go.
-Your teacher may finish the class by chanting or saying OM Shanti, you are welcome to join in or just listen.
+Your teacher may finish the class by chanting or saying OM Shanti.
+You are welcome to join in or just listen.

 What to Expect After Your Class

-Physically, You’ll probably be a little sore after your first class, Yoga tends to stretch and work muscles that aren’t often used; even if you do other sports.
+Physically, you’ll probably be a little sore after your first class.
+Yoga tends to stretch and work muscles that aren’t often used, even if you do other sports.
 You might even be a bit perplexed as to why the person next to you could do things you found impossible and make it all look so easy.

 Mentally, you might experience a “Yoga high” or “buzz” after your class, perhaps the best you’ve felt all day.
 A calm but energised, relaxed yet strong state of wellbeing.
-Most students say that they get the best nights sleep after a Yoga class, especially an evening class.
+Most students say that they get the best night’s sleep after a Yoga class, especially an evening class.

-Your first class will feel totally different from anything you’ve done before, and its best to give yourself 4 to 5 weeks before deciding if it’s for you or not.
-If it’s not, it may just be that, that particular style of Yoga or class, with that teacher wasn’t for you at this time of your life.
-Your teacher won’t be disappointed if you opt to explore other classes, in fact they may point you towards a more suitable class.
+Your first class will feel totally different from anything you’ve done before, and it’s best to give yourself 4 to 5 weeks before deciding if it’s for you or not.
+If it’s not, it may just be that that particular style of Yoga or class, with that teacher, wasn’t for you at this time of your life.
+Your teacher won’t be disappointed if you opt to explore other classes; in fact, they may point you towards a more suitable class.

 What are the benefits of Yoga

 Yoga and its meditation practices are proven to help reduce anxiety, lifting your mood and helping with your mental wellbeing.
-Yoga releases tension in your limbs and relaxes your body, most people report getting their best sleep after a Yoga class.
+Yoga releases tension in your limbs and relaxes your body; most people report getting their best sleep after a Yoga class.
 Basically Yoga makes you feel happy.